Tutorial | Model monitoring in different contexts#

 Generate activity on the API endpoint#

-Before we set up the monitoring portion of this project, we need to generate some activity on the API endpoint so that we have actual data on the API node to retrieve in the feedback loop.
+Before you set up the monitoring portion of this project, you need to generate some activity on the API endpoint.
+That way, you have actual data on the API node to retrieve in the feedback loop.

-1. Within the Status tab of the deployment, navigate to the Run and test subtab for the guess endpoint.
+Within the Status tab of the deployment, navigate to the Run and test panel for the guess endpoint.

 Create a feedback loop on the API endpoint#

 Now direct your attention to the Dataiku Monitoring (API) Flow zone.
-Just like the batch Flow zone, we have an Evaluate recipe that takes two inputs (a dataset of predictions and a saved model) and outputs a model evaluation store.
+Just like the batch Flow zone, this zone includes an Evaluate recipe that takes two inputs (a dataset of predictions and a saved model) and outputs a model evaluation store.
 However, there are two subtle differences.

 API node log data#